Organic Fertilizer Primer

 Comes in a Ziploc bag with directions.

-Kelp provides potassium, many trace elements, and growth stimulants.
+Kelp provides potassium, bountious trace elements, and growth stimulants.
 It reduces transplant shock and hurries seed sprouting.

 Kelp powder dissolves very well in water—esp. if you pre-mix it in a separate small container of water.
 Follow the dilution and application rates on the package.
 Apply with your watering can or sprayer to foliage and/or root zone.
 Apply 2-4 times per season or as often as every 10 days.
 Again, a soil test would help you know what your soil and crops actually need.